UCSF Helen Diller Family Comprehensive Cancer Center

 Mark Labarge, PhD, Life Science Division, Lawrence Berkeley National Laboratory

 - Wednesday, Oct 28: Prostate Cancer Program Research-in-Progress Seminar

 Conferences, Symposia, Retreats

 EMPLOYMENT/TRAINING: View openings at QB3 startups and affiliaties including:

 - Senior Scientist (Biochemistry)

 - Research Associate I

 - Chief Product Development Officer (CPDO) at Alzeca Biosciences, Inc.

 Have news to share with HDFCCC Members or the larger cancer community at UCSF?

-Submit an email by Monday June 8 for the next HDFCCC News/Announcements eNewsletter
+Submit an email for the next HDFCCC News/Announcements eNewsletter